-During the Winter Season (December 1 – February 28), smoke management decision support for member burners, including meteorology and notification of any open burning restrictions, are no longer coordinated or communicated via the Airshed Management System.
+During the Winter Season (December 1 - February 28), some smoke management decision support for member burners, including meteorology and notification of any open burning restrictions, are no longer coordinated or communicated via the Airshed Management System.
 It is the responsibility of the burner to comply with any/all restrictions/regulations issued by county, state, and tribal coordinators/officials.
-It is the responsibility of the burner to check the applicable open burning information for their geographic area prior to ignition. **** Change the status of any existing approved burns to completed and enter burned acres***
+It is the responsibility of the burner to check the applicable open burning information for their geographic area prior to ignition.

 Burners must follow the following instructions depending on the location of the burn: